mobile-swam/mobile-swam.github.io/README.md

 [![SWAM Video](/img/demo04.gif)](https://www.youtube.com/watch?v=zkhhfIbSB7s)

-(Figure: The demonstration of our proposed SWAM)
+(Figure: A demonstration of our proposed SWAM strategy.
+It takes one minute and twenty-seven seconds.)

 ## Related Work